Living Income Model

 - The productive farm size is based on a viable farm size that can absorb the available family labor, taking into account a 17% reduction for cocoa rejuvenation.
 The calculation of required labor per hectare is based on a study from New Foresight.

 - The realistically achievable yield is set at 800 kg/ha, based on use of inputs and good agronomical practices.

 - Other income as generated by the farming household through food production, sales of other crops and services is 25% of cost of living.

 Based on best practice use of inputs and living wage for hired labor (see appendix)

 Each year, Tony’s calculates and pays the additional premium that enables cocoa farmers to earn a living income.
-Paying a higher price is part of our 5 Sourcing Principles: traceable beans, a higher price, strong farmers, the long term and productivity & diversification.
-To strengthen farmer organizations, we invest additionally in the capacity of cooperatives.
+Paying a higher price is part of Tony's 5 Sourcing Principles: 100% traceable beans, a higher price, strong farmers, the long term and quality & productivity.
+To strengthen farmer organizations, we invest additionally $50 per ton in cooperatives.

 For cocoa season 22/23 the higher price is calculated as follows: